Eliciting ambiguity with mixing bets

-In a small laboratory experiment, the mechanism is applied to events generated by an Ellsberg urn, the German stock exchange, and by another participant's behaviour in a prisoners dilemma game.
-As expected, ambiguity perception is highest for the ambiguous colour in the Ellsberg Urn and lowest for the risky colour.
-After observing additional draws from the urn, ambiguity perception reduces.
-Interestingly, ambiguity perception for the stock exchange and the \emph{social event}, generated in the prisoners dilemma, is almost as large as for the ambiguous colour, which indicates the importance of considering ambiguity when analysing related decisions.
+In a laboratory experiment, the mechanism is applied to events generated by an Ellsberg urn, a stock index, and another participant's behavior in a prisoner's dilemma game.
+I propose three indices to quantify different aspects of ambiguity-sensitive models.
+The \emph{midpoint of the mixing interval} measures the ambiguity-neutral probability.
+The \emph{length of the mixing interval} reflects ambiguity perception.
+Finally, the \emph{mixing intensity} provides additional information on ambiguity attitude.

+The experiment provides some evidence for the validity of the indices.
+Ambiguity perception is highest for the ambiguous and lowest for the risky category in the Ellsberg urn.
+After observing additional draws from the urn, the measured ambiguity decreases.
+Interestingly, ambiguity perception for the \emph{natural} events, generated by the stock index and another participant's behavior, is almost as large as for the Ellsberg urn.
+This suggests that ambiguity can be important in real-world decision-making.

+The experimental evidence suggests that the mixing intensity is an individual-specific property that provides additional information next to the mixing interval.
+Only a small share of participants behaves consistently with the extreme mixing predicted by maxmin preferences.
+Instead, participants often preferred more moderate mixing, which is consistent with variational or second-order preferences.

+Experience with uncertainty is negatively correlated with ambiguity perception for the stock index and the risky draw from the urn, but not with ambiguity perception for the ambiguous draw or the other participants' behavior.
+Cooperation in the prisoner's dilemma is correlated with the midpoint of the mixing interval (indicating reciprocity) but not with risk aversion, ambiguity aversion, or ambiguity perception.

+Additionally, I estimate a stochastic choice model accounting for hedging, noise, probability weighting, and aversion to compound objects.
+The model is estimated in a Bayesian framework and provides evidence for all phenomena.
+The main take-away of the simpler analysis, however, remains unchanged: Mixing bets can distinguish between risk and ambiguity, and ambiguity perception for the natural events is almost as high as for the Ellsberg urn.

-\subsection{Related literature}
+\subsection{Related Literature}

-The contribution of this paper is the introduction of an applicable mechanism to elicit ambiguity perception under a wide range of ambiguity averse preferences.
-Related work obtains more powerful identification results (including under ambiguity seeking preferences) at the expense of generality across decision models or simplicity of the mechanism. \cite{bose2017eliciting} extend the mechanism introduced by \cite{karni2009mechanism} to $\alpha$-maxmin preferences.
-In another paper \cite{bose2017secondorder} introduce a mechanism that identifies the distribution of beliefs for second order preferences.